rombarak/CORDIC-Phase-Shifter/README.md

 ## Simulation Setup
 To run the simulation, ensure all source Verilog files (`.v`) and the generated hex memory files (`.mem`) are located in the same working directory.
 The RTL is fully synthesizable and simulator-agnostic.

-Example execution using Cadence IRUN / Xcelium:
+Example execution using Cadence XRUN / Xcelium:
 `xrun -sv cordic_phase_shifter_tb.v cordic_phase_shifter.v`

 ---